 If you'd like for a simpler way to compute your RPGT, why not check out this handy calculator which will save you the hassle!

 Good news!
 There are some exemptions allowed for RPGT.
 Among the exemptions are:

-- Exemption on gains from the disposal of one residential property once in a lifetime to individual (please utilise this once in lifetime opportunity wisely).
+- Exemption on gains from the disposal of one private residential property once-in-a-lifetime to individual (please utilise this once in lifetime opportunity wisely).